Why do I wake up suddenly gasping for air during the night?

 An oral appliance is comfortable, convenient and discreet.
 Most patients will use their oral appliance daily, the key to reducing the health risks associated with sleep apnea.

 Schedule A Consultation

 To learn more about sleep apnea and how it could affect your oral and overall health contact our Rockville, MD dentist office, or request an appointment online.
-We welcome new patients from Rockville, Bethesda, Silver Springs, Chevy Chase, Aspen Hill, Rollins Park and all surrounding communities.
+We welcome new patients from Rockville, Bethesda, Silver Spring, Chevy Chase, Aspen Hill, Rollins Park and all surrounding communities.